On this page, I have compiled a list of resources you can use to learn data science and/or further your career.

 SQLCourse: I used this site to learn SQL before I started my first data science job.
 It provides a basic tutorial of SQL that runs in your browser, so you don’t have to figure out how to install a database on your laptop.
 It’s also totally free.

-Datacamp and Dataquest: These sites are a bit like “Codecademy for Data Science.”
-They offer interactive, in browser training for data science.
+Datacamp: This site a bit like “Codecademy for Data Science.”
+It offers interactive, in browser training for data science.
 I have hardly even tried either one, so your mileage may vary.

 Tidyverse: tidyverse is a collection of R packages that work together well.
 They provide a simple set of functions to read and process data.
 The creator of the Tidyverse, Hadley Wickham, wrote a book about it called R for Data Science: Import, Tidy, Transform, Visualize, and Model Data